New call center to add 500 jobs to Wichita at Towne West Square

 “During our site location search, we found a strategic, talented labor pool and a real estate solution that met our needs in Wichita, making it a great fit to expand MCI’s footprint in the United States,” CEO Anthony Marlowe said.
 “Thank you to the Governor’s Office, Greater Wichita Partnership, City of Wichita, Sedgwick County, and the entire State of Kansas for the warm welcome and for being pro-business.”

-The center will be located at Towne West Square mall, 4600 W Kellogg Dr, in the space that used to house Sears, and is investing $1.5 million into the new center.
+The center will be located at Towne West Square mall, 4600 W. Kellogg Drive, in the space that used to house Sears, and is investing $1.5 million into the new center.

 MCI intends to open the center this month and is hiring now.
 They will be offering on-site and online training for new hires.
 For those interested, you can visit their website by clicking here.